Bug report #8878

 OpenJUMP OSM reader is writing into attributes if features has been resolved totally.
 That might be worth thinking.

-#4 Updated by Mathieu Pellerin - nIRV almost 7 years ago
+#4 Updated by Mathieu Pellerin - nIRV about 7 years ago

 Martin, there are ways that are confined within the bounding box (see the yellow tertiary highway, some small stair ways, and tracks) yet are not downloaded / exported to lines.
 Wondering whether there are two issues here.
 One with how to deal with partial ways, and the other with ways well within bounding box not being retrieved or exported to polylines.